aaronkantrowitz/aaronkantrowitz/README.md

 # Aaron Kantrowitz

-Technology executive building at the intersection of humans and AI.
+Technology executive building at the intersection of human and AI systems.
 Previously scaled an consultancy delivering enterprise commerce implementations.
 Currently developing new ventures in IoT & AI.

 ## Tech Stack 🛠️